danmousley/KnoWaste-v2/README.md

 <p>KnoWaste is a food preording system that aims to eliminate foodwaste by giving catering institutions accurate information.</p>

 <h2>How to View</h2>

-1. Clone down the repository.
+1. Clone down the repository
-2. Run 'npm install' to install the required dependencies to your local machine.
+2. Run 'npm install' to install the required dependencies to your local machine
-3. Run 'npm start' to launch the web application.
+3. Run 'npm start' to launch the web application